 Patrol boats controlled illegal fishing, smuggling and immigration, search and rescue, and occasional inshore survey work which is continued by the Armidale class of patrol boats today.

-Explore the danger and drama of life on board Advance in Action Stations, our all-new immersive experience.
+Explore the danger and drama of life on board Advance in Action Stations, our immersive experience.

 Open daily, 9.30am–5pm (last boarding at 4.10pm)

 Buy a Big Ticket online or when you arrive (see our Admissions page for prices and to book your tickets).

 Our Plan Your Visit page has everything you need to know about a trip to the museum.

 Become a Maritime Museum Member and receive FREE or discounted entry to all our events and exhibitions, as well as many other benefits.